VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 March 5, 2019: VCU 71, George Mason 36

-It seemed fitting considering the fact that defense was the linchpin in the Rams’ immense success that season.
-The Patriots were held to just 24.5% shooting overall and 2 of 18 from 3-point range.
+It seemed fitting considering the fact that defense was the linchpin in the Rams’ success that season.
+The Patriots were held to 24.5% shooting overall and 2 of 18 from 3-point range.

 (804) 649-6442